To be eligible for admission to the course, an applicant must have completed the following prerequisites at year 12, or equivalent:

 140 cp from Psychology Specified Units;

 10 cp from PHIL100 (Students who undertake a minor in Philosophy may substitute 10cp from General Electives);

 20 cp from University Core Curriculum Units;

-30 cp from Elective Units (at least one general and at least one psychology elective).
+20 cp from Elective Units (at least one psychology elective).

 4. Progression Requirements

 Students are required to follow the pattern of unit enrolment set out in the relevant Course Enrolment Guide, unless otherwise approved by the Course Coordinator.
 In all aspects of progress through the course, students will be advised by the Course Coordinator.

 Progression Requirements for students transferring to the BPsych(Hons)